-In a new study from the University of Sydney, researchers discovered the cause: a profound loss of ability to experience pleasure — for example a delicious meal or beautiful sunset — related to degeneration of ‘hedonic hotspots’ in the brain where pleasure mechanisms are concentrated.
+In a recent study published in Brain, researchers discovered the cause: a profound loss of ability to experience pleasure — for example a delicious meal or beautiful sunset — related to degeneration of ‘hedonic hotspots’ in the brain where pleasure mechanisms are concentrated.

 They found marked degeneration, or atrophy, in frontal and striatal areas of the brain related to diminished reward-seeking, in patients with frontotemporal dementia (FTD).

 The researchers believe it is the first study to demonstrate profound anhedonia — the clinical definition for a loss of ability to experience pleasure — in people with FTD.

 The study is from the University of Sydney.
 One author is Professor Muireann Irish.

 Anhedonia is also common in people with depression, bipolar disorder and obsessive-compulsive disorder and can be particularly disabling for the patient

 In the study, patients with FTD — which generally affects people aged 40-65 — displayed a dramatic decline from the pre-disease onset, in contrast to patients with Alzheimer’s disease, who were not found to show strong anhedonia.

 The results point to the importance of considering anhedonia as a primary presenting feature of FTD, where researchers found neural drivers in areas that are distinct from apathy or depression.